Ausangate to Laguna Sibinacocha 6D

 • The times cited in this itinerary are approximate.
 Walking times depend on the group, and the guide may change lunch spots and campsites, depending on the progress of the group.

-• The Carabaya Trek is in the Ausangate region which is at very high altitude, and you’ll be hiking close to glaciers and snow-covered mountains.
+• The Ausangate to Laguna Sibinacocha 6 day hike is at a very high altitude, and, you’ll be hiking close to glaciers and snow-covered mountains.
 Translation: it’s very cold!
 Temperatures can fall well below freezing at night.
 We strongly recommend using a sleeping bag good for at least -15˚C (5˚F).

-• This is a totally off-the-beaten path trek, and tourist infrastructure is very limited.
+• The Sibinacocha Lake route is a totally off-the-beaten path trek, and tourist infrastructure is very limited.
 Instead, we’ll be making use of local facilities where possible.

-• Please note: this is a true adventure and things may not go exactly according to plan!
+• This is a true adventure and things may not go exactly according to plan!
 Keep an open mind and let yourself enjoy the cultural differences you may experience.
 There is always an opportunity to learn something!

 Ready to Book?